 “In Norse myth, the goddess Freya’s chariot was pulled by two cats.”
 (Conway, 73)

-The view of the cat in China and Japan are quite opposite.
+The view of the cat in China and Japan is quite opposite.
 According to Conway:

 The Chinese said that the cat was a yin animal connected with evil, the night, and shape-shifting.
 They believed that the appearance of a strange cat portended a change in fortune and that a black cat meant sickness and misfortune.
 In Japan, however, the cat was considered to be a positive-powered animal, a creature symbolizing peace and transformation.
 (73)